RobertTalbert/discretecs/MTH325-Winter2026/course-documents/MTH 325 W26 syllabus.md

 	- *Blackboard*: http://lms.gvsu.edu.
 	- *Class Page*: A Google Doc of class meeting notes and links, [found at this link](https://docs.google.com/document/d/1wWiOifmBieQYdwgCST8vJBBfraYd3YZsztRM6bnH6d4/edit?usp=sharing).
 This link is also on the Blackboard site. **We will use the Class Page for most things, and reserve Blackboard for announcements, gradebook, and some assessments.**
 	- *Course Vault*: Wiki of linked articles on course content, at https://publish.obsidian.md/discretecs
 - **Technology requirements:** It's highly recommended to have a laptop and access to a high-speed internet connection for work outside of class.
 You will need a basic handheld scientific or graphing calculator for exams in class.
 There is no preferred model of device.
-For in-class technology use, [please see the "Using technology during class meetings" section](https://github.com/RobertTalbert/discretecs/blob/master/MTH225-Winter2025/course-docs/MTH%20225%20Winter%202025%20Syllabus.md#using-technology-during-class-meetings) below.

 ---
 ## About MTH 325